Bugs Bunny Rides Again: Music

 When the two rivals exit the town, the music is a sample of Fighting Words by Stalling, while the horse chase is set to another sample of the William Tell Overture.
 When the two rivals agree to play cards, the music is The Loser by Stalling.
 Part of the card playing is set to a sample of My Little Buckaroo by M.K.
 Jerome and Jack Scholl.
 The victory of Bugs and the rush towards the train station is set to another sample of "Cheyenne".
 The scene with the bathing beauties is set to the tune of Oh, You Beautiful Doll (1911) by Nat Ayer and Seymour Brown.
 When Bugs subdues Sam, the music is Miami Special by Stalling.
 Finally, the train leaves to the tune of Aloha ʻOe (1878) by Liliuokalani.

 In part, Stalling relied on the musical codes of the Western genre.
 "Cheyenne", My Little Buckaroo, Navajo, and the William Tell Overture were already associated with the Old West, cowboys, and cattle, and were familiar to audiences.
 Der Erlkönig, the Inflamatus, and the Sonata Pathétique fit the function of generic dramatic or agitated music used in genre films.
 In contrast, the titular tune of Bugs Bunny Rides Again is styled after the music of vaudeville shows.

 The full version of Finale part of "William Tell Overture" would be used in 2008 rhythm game Looney Tunes: Cartoon Conductor.

 Critical reception

-The animated parody short received favorable public response.
+The animated parody short received favourable critical response.
 Animator historian Greg Ford praised the musical accompaniment to the horse chase, and author Piotr Borowiec describes it as "Probably the funniest cartoon starring Bugs Bunny and Yosemite Sam".
 In Cartoon Carnival: A Critical Guide to Best Cartoons, writer Michael Samerdyke considers it as "one of Friz Freleng's best."